Themitchell/workshop-react-1-intro-to-react/README.md

 </div>

 <!---
-What do we mean by stable? indexs are bad, they can change if items are reordered.
+What do we mean by stable? indexes are bad, they can change if items are reordered.
 Ids are good, they are fixed and unique.
-You can use whatever you like as long as you can ensure it is stable and unchanging.
+You can use whatever you like as long as you can ensure it is stable and unchanging but generally indexes are not the best way.

 It is possible to use indexes in a fix but not for items that may reorder.
 See https://robinpokorny.com/blog/index-as-a-key-is-an-anti-pattern/
 --->